No One Told Me

 During the first ten minutes being at the pool I see my husband jump in fully clothed.
 I thought he was jumping in to play with my son.
 When he came out of the water I said, "You better not have your phone on you."
 Everyone starred at me blankly.
 He replied, "Oh yes, like I care about my phone right now."
 I didn't know why he was speaking to me that way but my friend stated that my son was sinking.
 I hadn't seen him which is terrifying in and of itself.
 I told my husband that I hadn't seen my son sinking and that it was a good thing or else he would no longer be playing in the pool.

 The evening continued.
-We enjoyed each other’s company and some of us got in the pool.
+We enjoyed each other's company and some of us got in the pool.
 I stayed on the ledge with one leg inside the water as I held my three-month old.
 The time came for us to head upstairs to eat so I told my son that he had two more minutes to play.
 He had been jumping in the pool and reaching the wall as he came up.
-I watched as he jumped in but this time he jumped a little too far from the side of the pool and couldn’t reach the edge as he came up.
+I watched as he jumped in but this time he jumped a little too far from the side of the pool and couldn't reach the edge as he came up.
 I watched him struggle to come back up as he tried desperately to reach the edge.
 He was fluttering his arms trying to reach mine for help.
 He was literally at arms-length away and I could not get a grasp of him.
 I sat on the ledge holding my three-month old as I desperately tried to get him out.
 Everything was in slow-motion for me at this point.
 I know I was calling for my husband.
-I’m not sure if I was yelling but thankfully my friend was sitting by me.
+I'm not sure if I was yelling but thankfully my friend was sitting by me.
 We were finally able to grab him out of the water.
 He leaped into my arms and I clung to both of them tightly.
 I could feel my heart beating so fast as if to pop out of my chest.
-This less than a minute event was terrifying to say the least.
-He must have been submerged for less than ten seconds but in that moment time slowed down making it feel like an eternity.
+This less-than-a-minute event was terrifying to say the least.
+He must have been submerged for ten seconds but in that moment time felt like an eternity.
 This is my baby!